Claude Monet in Upper Normandy

 Matsukata became close friends with Claude Monet.
 It's said that once when he visited Monet here in Giverny, Monet offered to sell him anything he wanted.
 Matsukata bought 18 paintings.My visit to the National Museum of Western Art in Tokyo My visit to the

 Matsukata only brought a few pieces to Japan before World War II, as there was a 100% tax on imported artworks.
 He stored some of his collection in Britain, where most of that was destroyed by German bombing during World War II.

 He had stored much of his collection in Paris.
 It was seized as war reparations at the end of World War II.
 14 pieces have remained in France, filling gaps in their national collection of works by Monet, van Gogh, Cézanne, and others.
-France agreed to give the rest of the collection to Japan in 1951, after the Treaty of San Francisco, contingent on the construction of a proper museum.
+France agreed to give the rest of the collection to Japan in 1951, after the signing of the Treaty of San Francisco, contingent on the construction of a proper museum.
 The National Museum of Western Art was established in Tokyo's Ueno Park in 1959.

 Below is Hiroshige's view of the "Wedded Rocks" at Futami, near Ise.

 His bedroom overlooks his garden.
 This is the Clos-Normand.
 Monet spent years transforming this garden into a living painting based on his artistic vision.